 The final step is to add another Page that links to the blog posts directly.
 This isn't something you have to do - your blog posts can still show on the right sidebar in the layout.
 However, if you do want to get back to the main blogging page that has the last posts together, you'll need to add a link back to them.
 Once we changed the Home page link to the static page there's no longer any links to the main Posts page.

+NOTE (March 2014): Blogger has moved this function from the Pages section below to the Pages Gadget above.
+You don't add external links here but add them in the Gadget - will be updated soon.
 Go back into the main Blogger Page menu to add your link back as a menu tab.
 The first thing you'll notice is that the old Home page is now Hidden:

 The key final step here is that you will be creating a 'Web Address' page instead of an actual Page.
 Create a new web address page called something like 'My Blog' to be your link to the Posts like this: